NUWCDIVNPT/stig-manager/docs/the-project/DockerHub_Readme.md

 ```
 $ docker-compose up -d && docker-compose logs -f
 ```
+- STIG Manager will wait for MySQL and Keycloak to become ready
+- When MySQL is ready, STIG Manager will perform an initial migration and create the necessary schema objects.
-- On initial container startup, STIG Manager will connect to [DoD Cyber Exchange](https://public.cyber.mil) and import the latest STIG Library Compilation and any available SCAP content.
+- STIG Manager will then connect to [DoD Cyber Exchange](https://public.cyber.mil) and import the latest STIG Library Compilation and any available SCAP content.
-- When all the services have started, STIG Manager will output:
+- When STIG Manager is ready to handle requests, it will output a JSON log entry similar to:
 ```
-Server is listening on port 54000
-API is available at /api
-Client is available at /
+{"date":"2022-02-18T18:25:50.749Z","level":3,"component":"index","type":"started","data":{"durationS":0.956811184,"port":"54000","api":"/api","client":"/","documentation":"/docs","swagger":"/api-docs"}}
 ```
 - Navigate to ```http://localhost:54000```
 - Login using credentials "admin/password", as documented for [the demonstration Keycloak image](https://hub.docker.com/r/nuwcdivnpt/stig-manager-auth)